Central Michigan vs. Ohio NCAA Football Odds, Plays and Insights | October 9, 2021

 Ohio Stats and Trends

-- Ohio has one win against the spread in five games this season.
+- Thus far this year Ohio has one win against the spread.

-- This year, the Bobcats are winless against the spread when entering a game as an underdog of 5 points or more.
+- The Bobcats have been underdogs by 5 points or more two times this season and have not covered the spread once.

-- Ohio's games this season have hit the over on two of five set point totals (40%).
+- Ohio's games this season have eclipsed the over/under two times in five opportunities (40%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.